cwt/active-boxes/README.md

 - [x] Migrated from `setup.py` to `pyproject.toml`
 - [x] Moved development dependencies to `pyproject.toml`
+- [x] Switched to Poetry for dependency management and building
 - [ ] More modernization steps to come...

 ## Original Project